SeaGraphData/SeaGraphData/README.md

 juan.fernandez.sea@gmail.com

-Open minded & motivated person, eager to learn about creative environments that will stimulate my skills as a Data professional involving engineering issues
+Open minded & motivated person, eager to learn about creative environments that will stimulate my skills as a Data professional

 <br />